wenwen-nini/Portfolio-Website-Public-/README.md

   2. Footer links direct users to external social media pages and internal sections (FAQ, Services, Privacy Policy)
 - **Interactive Elements**

   1. Input fields and buttons, including a submit button powered by Formspree, are fully operational.
+(You may message me for verification of the form submitted if received).
   2. Hover effects enhance the user experience.
 - **Commented Code**